dcos/examples/tensorflow/1.10/README.md

 ```shell
 $ dcos package describe beta-tensorflow
 ```
-The configurable options in the DC/OS TensorFlow package and their defaults are presetnted.
+The configurable options in the DC/OS TensorFlow package and their defaults are presented.

 ### Get to know the MNIST example